Productivity & Workflow

 find . -type f -exec sed -i 's/Company Inc./Company LLC/g' {} +

-The Problem: Your CSV has inconsistent capitalization: "john DOE", "Jane doe", "MIKE SMITH"
+The problem: Your CSV is a mess of inconsistent capitalization: "john DOE", "Jane doe", "MIKE SMITH"

 Automation Solution